 Do you put others in ‘boxes’?
 Sure we all do.
 Our brains make sense of the world by forming categories and then applying something we know about one person in the category to the others.
-For instance, we categorize lawyers and accountants as boring people.
+For instance, we categorize lawyers and accountants as boring people, but there are still important, for example if your feel your rights violated the use of a civil rights attorney is essential for this.
 We think of artsy people as ‘way out.’
 We consider rich people arrogant.
 These are the blatant stereotypes.
 And we all know people who don’t fit the stereotypes.

 Let’s go another level deeper.
 Your young employee makes a mistake.
 He seems careless and not detail oriented.
 So you start putting him into the ‘box’ with all the other careless and lack-of-detail people you’ve ever known.
 He’s trapped.
 One or two mistakes identifies the way you perceive him and listen to him.
 Your speech to him and how you treat him starts coming from how you perceive him (the box you put him in).

 Your communication which is both speaking and listening is between you and the ‘box’, not necessarily between you and him.
 It starts to blind you to his other talents.
 Perhaps he’s a great big picture thinker from 30,000 feet and not so focused on the details.
 Maybe he just doesn’t know the job well enough or hasn’t yet developed self confidence.
 Maybe he really gets it but is covering up for someone else that he’s helping out.
 There are a number of scenarios that might be outside the ‘box’ you constructed.